 For the award of a major in Econometrics, students complete:

 (1) 12 credit points in junior prerequisite units of study, as follows:

-+ Students enrolled in the Bachelor of Commerce and related combined degrees MUST complete BUSS1020 as a prerequisite for this major (as it is a core unit for these programs.
++ Students enrolled in the Bachelor of Commerce and related combined degrees MUST complete BUSS1020 as a prerequisite for this major (as it is a core unit for these programs).

 (i) 12 credit points in compulsory units of study, as follows: